MEDSL/2020-elections-official/README.md

 Added 01-29-2021.
 For DC, the jurisdiction_name variable indicates ward number.
 Local data not included at the moment.

+## Maryland

+Added 02-09-2021.
+Local data not included at the moment.

 ## Montana

 Added 02-02-2021.